© Crown copyright 2018

 This is the cost of any raw materials and goods bought for resale which you used during your accounting period.
 Don’t include items received in your last accounting period that you paid for in this accounting period.

 The table below lists the main categories of expenses that businesses have.
 Not all expenses are allowed for tax.
-If you include all of the expense when you work out your profit you must add the non-allowable expenses or part expenses to the profit.
+If you include all of the expense when you work out your profit you must add the non-allowable expenses, or the non-allowable part of the expense to the profit.

 |Category||Allowable expenses||Non-allowable expenses|